-We will work on upgrades and renewals of our wastewater networks - four main upgrades and two new rising mains, and our pumping stations - with seven upgrades.
+We will work on upgrades and renewals of our wastewater networks - four main areas of upgrade, a new rising main and upgrades to pumping stations.

-We will make a range of improvements to our treatment plants at Paraparaumu and Ōtaki.
+We will make a range of improvements and asset renewals to our treatment plants at Paraparaumu and Ōtaki.